changeworld/azure-docs.pl-pl/articles/cognitive-services/LUIS/luis-reference-regions.md

 ---
-title: Publikowanie regionów & punkty końcowe — LUIS
+title: Publishing regions & endpoints - LUIS
 titleSuffix: Azure Cognitive Services
-description: Region określony w Azure Portal jest taki sam, gdzie zostanie opublikowana aplikacja LUIS, a dla tego samego regionu zostanie wygenerowany adres URL punktu końcowego.
+description: The region specified in the Azure portal is the same where you will publish the LUIS app and an endpoint URL is generated for this same region.
 services: cognitive-services
 author: diberry
 manager: nitinme